ritik8801/Time-Series-Forecasting-for-Solar-Energy-Generation-in-Germany-using-Python/README.md

-# Time Series Forecasting for Solar Energy Generation in Germany
+# Time Series Forecasting for Solar Energy Generation in Germany using Python

 The project predicts weekly solar energy generation in Germany for 2021-2022 based on 2015-2020 data with accuracy of 81% using seasonal ARIMA model.